waku-org/docs.waku.org/docs/guides/js-waku/faq.md

 </AccordionItem>

 <AccordionItem title="How can I integrate Waku into a NodeJS application?">
-	Though the JavaScript SDK isn't directly usable in NodeJS due to <a href="/guides/js-waku/run-waku-nodejs">certain limitations</a>, we suggest running <a href="/guides/nwaku/run-docker-compose">nwaku in a Docker container</a> and consuming its <a href="https://waku-org.github.io/waku-rest-api/">REST API</a> in a NodeJS application.
+	Though the JavaScript SDK isn't directly usable in NodeJS due to <a href="/guides/js-waku/run-waku-nodejs">certain limitations</a>, we recommend running <a href="/guides/nwaku/run-docker-compose">nwaku in a Docker container</a> and consuming its <a href="https://waku-org.github.io/waku-rest-api/">REST API</a> in a NodeJS application.
 </AccordionItem>

 <AccordionItem title="How can I debug my Waku DApp and check WebSocket connections?">